 Meet the team

-Clare met her husband up in Niue and they have a young son who attends a local school.
+Clare met her husband in Niue and they have a young son who attends a local school.
 She is passionate about her job, gardening and cooking!
-She has a special interest in children, teenagers and woman's health.
+She has a special interest in children, teenagers and women's health.

 Dr Khalil completed his training at Cairo University and then qualified from the Royal College of Surgeons, Ireland, with special training in Urology.
 He is a very experienced GP who has worked in Ireland and the UK for 20 years before making the decision to immigrate to NZ in 2009.
 For the past 9 years he has worked at Matamata Medical Centre whilst recently relocating to Cambridge with his wife and family.
 Dr Khalil is also experienced in emergency medicine and minor surgery, including vasectomies.

-Dr Khalil and Irish wife, Bernadette, met while they both worked at a hospital in Ireland.
-They have two sons.
-Stephen and Jonathan.
-In his spare time Fayez enjoys cycling, running and socialising with his family.
+Dr Khalil is married and has two sons.
+In his spare time Dr Khalil enjoys cycling, running and socialising with his family.

 Dr Mark joined our team in February 2018.
 He completed his degree of Bachelor of Medicine and Bachelor of Surgery (MBChB) at the University of Leicester, England in 2009.
 After working in London, he moved to New Zealand in 2011 where he worked at Waikato Hospital and other Hamilton medical centres.
 He has an Advanced Certificate in Dermoscopy with experience in minor surgery such as mole/lesion removal, phenol matrixectomy (partial toe nail removal) and simple acute wound closures.